Farnham Heath

 The Route

-This walk is best enjoyed using this leaflet and map produced by Surrey Hills Arts.
-It gives numbered locations of each of the artworks with a brief explanation of the design.
-The map is numbered as if you were starting from the Rural Life Museum car park.
+From June to October, this walk is best enjoyed using this leaflet and map produced by Surrey Hills Arts because it gives numbered locations of each of the artworks with a brief explanation of the design.

-Please do not touch the artworks unless the signs invite you to do so.
+Please do not touch the artworks unless the signs invite you to do so by the noticeboards.

 Did you know?